 Get your file and check your score for free

 Checking your credit report is in good shape is VITAL if you want to get a mortgage, credit card, loan and much more.
-And with the cost of living crisis eating into people's budgets and perceived 'affordability', having a good credit report has only grown in importance.
+And with the cost of living eating into people's budgets and perceived 'affordability', having a good credit report has only grown in importance.
 Thankfully, there's no need to pay to access your credit report.
 In fact, some newbies can even earn money for doing so.
 Here's how to check your credit report.

 1-min read: How to check your credit report for FREE